devjoe1991/yourora-native/docs/MAXIMUS-VERITY-FEATURES-ROADMAP.md

-# 🏋️ YourOra - Maximus & Verity Features & Business Roadmap
+# 🏋️ Miha - Maximus & Verity Features & Business Roadmap

 *Detailed checklist of all features with sub-tasks and real completion status*